-(Courtesy of YIWP) Three years ago this November, a Palestinian terrorist murdered gap-year student Ezra Schwartz as the teen was on his way to do volunteer work in a Gush Etzion nature preserve.
+(Courtesy of YIWP) Four years ago this November, a Palestinian terrorist murdered gap-year student Ezra Schwartz as the teen was on his way to do volunteer work in a Gush Etzion nature preserve.
 But while his life was taken, his legacy of happiness and kindness has been kindled in the memories of hundreds of thousands of Jews in the U.S., Israel and around the world.
 And his legacy extends far beyond those memories, according to his mother.

 In one of two talks as a guest speaker to the YIWP community, Schwartz pointed to how countless people here and in Israel were “remembering Ezra together” and how that act of remembrance transcends thoughts and feelings to encompass tremendous action: “In order to remember Ezra we not only talk about him, but we build a baseball field in Israel, we sponsor a United Hatzalah ambucycle, we build playgrounds for children, we build beautiful memorials, we name our babies after him and we do the things that Ezra loved to do.”